 Our skills curriculum begins with broad training across the professional practice areas of mass communication and in widely applicable skills such as data analysis and visualization.
-From there, reporting students converge on a specialty with a foundational reporting course, followed by choice of advanced courses in specific areas such as in-depth and hyperlocal reporting, investigative journalism, electronic and broadcast news, opinion and analysis, and creative nonfiction.
+From there, reporting students practice media production in a foundational reporting course, Reporting Principles and Practices.
+Here, students polish their skills writing for a variety of media and covering campus and community events.
+Students might find themselves creating audio stories, or work on deadline driven social media coverage.
+Following that, students choose advanced courses in specific areas such as in-depth and hyperlocal reporting, investigative journalism, video journalism, audio storytelling, opinion and analysis, and creative nonfiction.

 Where you can work

 Students prepare for an always-changing media world.
 Students’ training prepares them for careers working in online news sites and organizations, newspapers, magazines, local and network television stations and networks, radio stations and networks, internet companies, publishing houses, or any publication, online site or organization devoted to informing the public about current events or issues.
 However, a student who studied strategic communication with an emphasis on public relations may work for a nonprofit creating editorial content such messages using video or audio or writing for a corporate website.

 General reporting, investigative reporting, sports reporting, science, health and environmental journalism, creative nonfiction, videographer, video news producer, video project manager, video editor, social media, documentary production, podcasting, audio reporter, TV news reporting, magazine writing, editing and production

 Produces and directs content for a variety of media and tells stories across media.
 Reports fairly and accurately.
 Conducts research.
 Writes and edits for a variety of media channels, including newspapers, radio, TV, magazines and online.